TheCosmomancer/bsfetch/README.md

 # Fetch BS system information (because why not)

-bsfetch is a fun program for displaying satire system information.
-Despite that, the software and hardware mentioned here is (for the most part) real and technically usable.
-Go take a look for yourself.
+bsfetch is a fun program for displaying satirical system information.
+Despite that, the individual software and hardware mentioned here are (for the most part) real and technically usable; however most resulting combinations are going to be impossible.

 ## Usage
 Just clone the repo with: